gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 Download OpenIPC Uboot image from [this repo](https://github.com/gtxaspec/u-boot-ingenic/releases/tag/latest) with this format: `u-boot-[SoC]-universal.bin`

-Download OpenIPC tarball that includes kernel and rootfs imaes from [Release page](https://github.com/OpenIPC/firmware/releases/tag/latest) with this format: `openipc.[chip family]-[flash type]-ultimate.tgz`
+Download OpenIPC tarball that includes kernel and rootfs images from [Release page](https://github.com/OpenIPC/firmware/releases/tag/latest) with this format: `openipc.[chip family]-[flash type]-ultimate.tgz`

 Then extract the firmware archive, place everything under the `wz_flash-helper/restore/openipc/` directory on your SD card, and rename the partition images: